yi581/ibnk_document/docs/intro.md

 * Build digital treasury, payments, and settlement applications
 * Move value without stitching together multiple partners or systems

+**iBnk is infrastructure, not a trading platform.**

-iBnk acts as the connective layer — not a marketplace, not a custodian, and not an FX dealer.
+We provide the technical layer — not a marketplace, not a custodian, and not an FX dealer. iBnk enables developers and enterprises to build their own applications on top of our routing and settlement infrastructure.

 ## **Built for Policy-Aligned Digital Value**